 Efficient and Effective Global Brand Marketing

 Businesses seeking to market internationally must invest in efficient and effective brand marketing initiatives that cross geographic and cultural boundaries.
 This practice generally relies heavily on language translation services and involves standardizing advertising and promotional activities, which also provides companies with increased control.
-For many companies, hiring a separate advertising firm for each location can be prohibitively expensive since each advertising firm will likely recommend different strategies.
 By controlling and centralizing advertising, businesses can more efficiently direct the work needed of local agencies to ensure that the brand image is communicated consistently internationally.